 pH DOWN!
 Synsepalum dulcificum needs acidic root conditions

 Synsepalum dulcificum is reportedly very difficult to germinate from seed often having a germination rate of under 10%.
-Of the two seeds I had, both germinated and I attribute that to keeping my soil pH VERY low (~4pH).
+Of the two seeds I had, both germinated (100% germination) and I attribute that to keeping my soil pH VERY low (~4pH).
 How do you get your pH that low?
-Well…and this is a funny one (but it’s worked for me), I add old kombucha that I’ve been brewing for about a month to tap water and then I’ll add fertilizer before I water the plants.
-Kombucha, which has a pH of about 2.5-3 (too low on its own), so I’d adjust the pH of my tap water (which is 7.5pH) to about 4.
-Normally I only need about 1/4 kombucha to 3/4 tap water; however after a few months of brewing and using my own kombucha, I opted for something less laborious.
+Well…and this is a funny one (but it’s worked for me), I started acidifying my potting mix by adding kombucha that had been over fermented which essentially results in vinegar.
+The kombucha vinegar had a pH of about 2.5-3 (too low on its own), so I’d adjust the pH of my tap water (7.9pH) to about 4.
+First, I’d add fertilizer, then 1/4 kombucha, topping it up with 3/4 tap water; however after a few months of brewing and using my own kombucha, I opted for something less laborious.

 Why do some fruiting plants like the Miracle Berry need low pH?

 Don’t do this for other types of plants.
-Most plants need a pH of 5.8pH…so don’t go acidifying all your plant water down to 3.5pH…overly acidic conditions like this can and will eventually kill most other types of plants.
+Most plants need a pH of ~5.8-6.5pH, so don’t go acidifying all your plant’s water down to 4pH.
+Overly acidic conditions like this can and will eventually kill most other types of plants.

 High Humidity?
 Miracle Berry Climate